-- Failure by a public official to report corruption (any kind of bribery offence) (Criminal Code – Section 300).
+- Failure by a public official to report corruption (any kind of bribery offense) (Criminal Code - Section 300).

 4. What is the jurisdictional reach of the legal framework?

-The Criminal Code does not set out special jurisdictional rules for bribery offences, rather, the general territorial scope of the Criminal Code applies to these offences.
+The Criminal Code does not set out special jurisdictional rules for bribery offenses, rather, the general territorial scope of the Criminal Code applies to these offenses.
 It provides that any crime committed in Hungary, or committed by Hungarian citizens abroad falls within the scope of the Criminal Code and may be prosecuted in Hungary.

 5. Who may be liable for bribery? (public officials, private individuals, legal entities etc.)

 Any natural person can be liable for giving or offering a bribe.